 If you aren’t familiar with Rockay, now is as good a time as ever to be introduced.
 The company is an online-only brand whose no-show Accelerate socks were chosen by Business Insider as the best overall running socks of 2019.
 They’ve also gotten lots of press from the likes of Runner’s World and Forbes — not bad for a company that only began in early 2018.
 Rockay’s product line includes no-show, quarter-length, trail and full compression socks, as well as calf and arm sleeves.

 Foundational to Rockay’s brand is its sustainability efforts.
-The company partners with Aquafil USA to collect fishing nets and other ocean waste and turn it into socks that are 100 percent recycled (including packaging).
+The company partners with Aquafil Italy to collect fishing nets and other ocean waste and turn it into socks that are 100 percent recycled (including packaging).
 The sorting and cleaning is done at a plant that fashions the waste products into Econyl regenerated nylon, making up half of the material in every pair of Rockay socks.

 Beyond a brand’s message, there are many practical and functional things to look for when comparing trail running socks vs. road running socks and when choosing the right sock for you.
 Factors include the quality of the material and its moisture-wicking qualities, the placement of seams, cushioning and stability characteristics, durability and, simply, their feel.
 And, depending on how chic you are, finding a cool design and color pattern may also be important (after all, who wouldn’t want to coordinate their socks with their team shirts at the next Ragnar Relay or ultra race?).